When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 Jake was more optimistic.
 “I read that the Mexico Border Police are starting to use license plate scanners now.
 If so, they would definitely get a hit.”

 “Or maybe he’s planning on heading east on I-10 and going to Arizona or Texas,” Patricia suggested.

 “Good luck with that,” Chris said.
 “I’ve sent the APB to the FBI and Homeland Security.
 That’s going to pretty much lock up all the borders and flights.
 Every police agency is going to get it.
 Pete’s gonna be a target for the Police and the Highway Patrol in every state.
 And the Border Patrol if he tries to drive into Mexico or Canada.”

 But Pete wasn’t anywhere near Fresno nor was his Cadillac Escalade SUV.

 Pete picked up a copy of Auto Trader Magazine and found a guy in Tracy who wanted to buy the same 2013 black Escalade model and trim as Pete’s.
-He also found a guy in Tracy who had a 2014 Toyota Prius for sale and he needed a cash quick sale because he’d lost his job.
+He also found a guy in Tracy who had a 2014 Toyota Prius for sale and he needed a quick all-cash sale because he’d lost his job.

 Pete decided to check out the Prius first.
 Gas and maintenance would be a hell of a lot cheaper if he had a Prius.
 His only worry about the Prius, amplified when he saw the kid who was selling it, Terry Parker, was that it might be stolen and have a fake pink slip.
 “I could have one made for twenty, thirty bucks,” he thought.
 Without a valid pink slip, the nickname for the automobile registration form in California, he couldn’t get the car registered in his name.
 It’d be like flushing his money down the crapper.
 Terry could tell that Pete was reluctant to trust the pink slip.